-Octopus Salad is a seafood dish commonly served during the summer.
+The Octopus Salad is a seafood dish that is typically served during the summer.
 The preparation is not complicated but requires a few simple rules.
-The octopus must be cooked in boiling water by immersing it from the tentacles, dipping it up and down in the water two or three times, and then letting it cool in its cooking water.
-I chose small, fresh, tender octopuses that were already cleaned, as always, by Diego at my trusted fish market.
+The octopus should be cooked in boiling water by dipping it in by the tentacles, going up and down in the water two or three times, and letting it cool in its cooking water.
+I chose small, fresh, tender, and already cleaned octopus as always from my trusted fish market with Diego.

 - Difficulty: Easy